geremarchive/przm/README.md

 A simple, yet feature rich color picker and manipulator

 --help, -h: Display this information
--r: Return the color in the RGB format
+--rgb, -r: Return the color in the RGB format
--x: Return the color in the hexadecimal format
--o: Don't clean up the output
+--hex, -x: Return the color in the hexadecimal format --output, -o: Don't clean up the output
--f: Color the text foreground
--b: Color the text background
+--foreground, -f: Color the text foreground --background, -b: Color the text background

 h: Increment the 'R' value
 j: Increment the 'G' value